-(d) On November 23, 1998, leading United States tobacco product manufacturers entered into a settlement agreement, entitled the "Master Settlement Agreement," with the State.
+(d) On November 23, 1998, leading U.S. tobacco product manufacturers entered into a settlement agreement, entitled the “Master Settlement Agreement,” with the State.
 In return for a release of past, present, and certain future claims against these manufacturers as described therein, the Master Settlement Agreement obligates these manufacturers to:

 (1) pay substantial sums to the State, tied in part to their volume of sales;

 (2) fund a national foundation devoted to the interests of public health; and